Frequently Asked Questions

 Angie always advises that a baby facing issues such as this should be born in a hospital.
 As your baby may need some additional support after birth, it may be necessary to consider a different hospital than you had originally intended.
 Angie can explain and advise about this.

 The question suggests that you have had a high chance screening test result, but not a diagnostic test to confirm it.
-If you have had NIPT with a high chance result, it is almost certainly correct.
-The combined test is more likely to give a false positive result.
+The combined test, routinely offered to all pregnant people in the UK, does give a high number of false positive results.
+If you have had NIPT (such as Harmony or the SAFE test) with a high chance result, it is almost certainly correct.
 Angie can provide NIPT if you wish.
 Invasive testing is the only way to confirm the diagnosis before birth.
 Many parents do not want this done, but Angie can help you arrange it if you wish.

 If you have had a high chance NIPT or an invasive test which confirmed Downs syndrome, it is very sensible to have an expert assessment of baby’s heart during pregnancy.
 Although this cannot provide absolute certainty, most major cardiac issues will be identified.
 This enables planning for what interventions might be needed at or shortly after birth.